 A more detailed list of the benefits of olive oil, as an integral part of the Med Diet, here.

 There are a few dissenting voices on the internet.
 People who suggest that the benefits of olive oil are illusory - just hype.
 But the vast majority of qualified people, such as doctors or nutrition researchers, are enthusiastic about its benefits.

 "Let food be thy medicine and medicine be thy food."
 Hippocrates (d.
 370 BC)

 Olive Oil and Overweight Or Obesity

-According to a Readers Digest article, there have been various studies that have suggested that the consumption of olive oil instead of foods heavy in saturated fat raises energy usage even when at rest.
-As a result, more calories are burned even when at rest, or even sleeping.
-According to a German study, just the scent of olive oil can cause people to feel fuller, and thus consume fewer calories.
+According to a Readers Digest article, various studies that have suggested that the consumption of olive oil instead of foods heavy in saturated fat raises energy usage even when at rest.
+As a result, more calories are burned even when at rest, or sleeping.
+A German study suggests that just the scent of this miraculous oil can cause people to feel fuller, and thus consume fewer calories.

 (The Readers Digest based its article on “The Greek Diet” by Maria Loi & Sarah Toland)

 Many consider it almost magical in its benefits.
 Here is a little of its history.